Milan Duomo and Its Terrace Tickets and Tours

 Book tickets to the Milan Duomo, rooftop and museum

-Tips for visiting the Duomo of Milan and its terrace
+Tips for visiting the Milan Duomo and its roof terrace

 • You should cover your shoulders and, if you are wearing a skirt, it should be at least knee-length.